Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 sudo adduser <INSERT USERNAME>
 ```

-Skip all the prompts to fill in user detaiils with the Enter Key.
+Skip all the prompts to fill in user details with the Enter Key.

 Then to give the user sudo privileges i.e. adding them to the sudo group: